This page aims to compare Diesel with various other crates that allow to connect to relational databases.

 Flexibility

-All listed crates expose an API that just let’s you pass in string and a number of rust side values (via bind parameters).
+All listed crates expose an API that just lets you pass in string and a number of Rust-side values (via bind parameters).
 From that point of view every crate can express any possible SQL query.
 The main question here is rather: Which queries can be supported by using the safest possible API offered by this crate?

 For the tokio-postgres